Measure and Probability on General Spaces

 5.1 The Counting Measure On Discrete Measurable Spaces

-Intuitively a uniform measure should allocate the same measure to as many measurable subsets as possible.
+Intuitively, a uniform measure should allocate the same measure to as many measurable subsets as possible.
 The consistency of measures, however, limits just how many subsets can receive the same allocation.
-For example if two disjoint subsets \mathsf{x}_{1} \in \mathcal{X} and \mathsf{x}_{2} \in \mathcal{X} are allocated the same measure, \mu(\mathsf{x}_{1}) = \mu(\mathsf{x}_{2}) = \mu_{0}, then their union will be allocated the measure, \mu(\mathsf{x}_{1}) \cup \mu(\mathsf{x}_{2}) = \mu(\mathsf{x}_{1}) + \mu(\mathsf{x}_{2}) = 2 \, \mu_{0}; all three allocations will be equal only if \mu_{0} = \infty.
+For example, if two disjoint subsets, \mathsf{x}_{1} \in \mathcal{X} and \mathsf{x}_{2} \in \mathcal{X}, are allocated the same measure, \mu(\mathsf{x}_{1}) = \mu(\mathsf{x}_{2}) = \mu_{0}, then their union will be allocated the measure, \mu(\mathsf{x}_{1}) \cup \mu(\mathsf{x}_{2}) = \mu(\mathsf{x}_{1}) + \mu(\mathsf{x}_{2}) = 2 \, \mu_{0}.
+All three allocations can be equal only if \mu_{0} = 0 or \mu_{0} = \infty.

-In order to define a notion of uniformity that doesn’t abuse infinity we need to restrict our consideration from the entire \sigma-algebra to collections of measurable subsets that we want to behave in the same way.
-If this collection is large enough then we can completely define a uniform measure by enforcing the same allocation to those distinguished subsets.
+In order to define a notion of uniformity that doesn’t abuse infinity, we need to restrict our consideration from the entire \sigma-algebra to collections of measurable subsets that we want to behave in the same way.
+If this collection is large enough, then we can completely define a uniform measure by enforcing the same allocation to those distinguished subsets.

-In particular the counting measure on the discrete measurable space (X, 2^{X}) is defined by a unit allocation to each atomic set, \chi(\{ x \}) = 1.
-Equivalently we can define the counting measure with a uniform mass function that assigns each element to a unit allocation, \chi(x) = 1.
+In particular, the counting measure on the discrete measurable space (X, 2^{X}) is defined by a unit allocation to each atomic set, \chi(\{ x \}) = 1.
+Equivalently, we can define the counting measure with a uniform mass function that assigns each element to a unit allocation, \chi(x) = 1.

-Given these element-wise allocations we can derive the measure allocated to any other subset \mathsf{x} \subset X by countable additivity, \begin{align*} \chi( \mathsf{x} ) &= \sum_{x \in \mathsf{x}} \chi(\{ x \}) \\ &= \sum_{x \in \mathsf{x}} 1, \end{align*} which always results in the total number of elements in \mathsf{x}.
-The total counting measure, \chi( X ) = \sum_{x \in X} 1, just counts the number of elements in the ambient set.
-In other words a counting measure formalizes our intuitive notion of counting discrete objects.
+Given these element-wise allocations, we can derive the measure allocated to any other subset \mathsf{x} \subset X by countable additivity, \begin{align*} \chi( \mathsf{x} ) &= \sum_{x \in \mathsf{x}} \chi(\{ x \}) \\ &= \sum_{x \in \mathsf{x}} 1. \end{align*} By construction, this always results in the total number of elements in \mathsf{x}.
+The total counting measure, \chi( X ) = \sum_{x \in X} 1, just counts the total number of elements in the ambient set.
+In other words, a counting measure formalizes our intuitive notion of counting discrete objects.

 An immediate consequence of these derived allocations is that any subset with the same number of elements will receive the same allocation.
 Uniformity over the individual elements induces uniformity over other subsets as well.

-When there are only a finite number of elements in X the total measure will also be finite.
-In this case we can normalize the counting measure into a uniform probability distribution, \pi ( \mathsf{x} ) = \frac{ \sum_{x \in \mathsf{x}} 1 }{ \sum_{x \in X} 1 }, which quantifies the proportion of all of the elements in X that are contained in \mathsf{x}.
-If there are an infinite number of elements in X then this normalization is no longer possible; for example there is no well-defined notion of a uniform probability distribution over the integers \mathbb{Z}.
+When there are only a finite number of elements in X, the total measure will be finite.
+In this case we can normalize the counting measure into a uniform probability distribution, \pi ( \mathsf{x} ) = \frac{ \sum_{x \in \mathsf{x}} 1 }{ \sum_{x \in X} 1 }, which quantifies the proportion of elements in X that are contained in \mathsf{x}.
+If there are an infinite number of elements in X then this normalization is no longer possible; for example, there is no well-defined notion of a uniform probability distribution over the integers \mathbb{Z}.

 5.2 The Lebesgue Measure On Real Lines